chethanm99/kubebuilder/README.md

 **Example:** For the `4.1.1` release, the minimum Go version compatibility is `1.22`.
 You can refer to the samples in the testdata directory of the tag released [v4.1.1](https://github.com/kubernetes-sigs/kubebuilder/tree/v4.1.1/testdata), such as the [go.mod](https://github.com/kubernetes-sigs/kubebuilder/blob/v4.1.1/testdata/project-v4/go.mod#L3) file for `project-v4`.
-You can also check the tools versions supported and tested for this release by examining the [Makefile](https://github.com/kubernetes-sigs/kubebuilder/blob/v4.1.1/testdata/project-v4/Makefile#L160-L165).
+You can also check the versions of the tools supported and tested for this release by examining the [Makefile](https://github.com/kubernetes-sigs/kubebuilder/blob/v4.1.1/testdata/project-v4/Makefile#L160-L165).

 ## Community Meetings